-For people weighing less than 25 kg the health care provider will normally prescribe a different-strength medicine to ensure they get the right dose.
+For people weighing 50 kg or less, the health care provider will normally prescribe a different-strength medicine, to ensure they get the right dose.

 If you have kidney problems

 Your health care provider may need to give you a lower dose.